binh-bk/airbnb-seattle/README.md

 - The `img` contains some of the graphs from the analysis

 ## Some findings:
 - Average listing price over Seattle during Jan 15, 2020 is about $170 plus fees and taxes.
-The price distribution is right-skewed with a few listing with a really expensive.
+The price distribution is right-skewed with a few listing with a really high price.
 A few of them at $1000, even one with $9999.
 <p>
     <img src="img/price_dist.png">
 </p>